Parent Handbook

 SCHOOL/HOME COMMUNICATION

 Various communications are created so the school and community can collaborate and work together.
-Classroom newsletters, Principal’s Newsletter, and PTA Caminotes provide talking points and events for parents and student involvement.
+Classroom newsletters, Principal’s Newsletter, Konstella and PTA Caminotes provide talking points and events for parents and student involvement.
+It is highly recommended to check your email frequently for such communications.

 ELEMENTARY COUNSELING

 The elementary counselor actively assists teachers, parents, administrators, and other staff members in helping students have the best school year possible.
-The elementary counseling program deals with preventative lessons as well as crisis intervention.
+The elementary counseling program addresses both preventive lessons and crisis intervention.

 ENGLISH LANGUAGE DEVELOPMENT (ELD)

-The ELD program is designed to provide additional support for students who are learning the English language.
+The ELD program is designed to provide additional support for students who are learning the English language as multilingual learners.

 SPEECH AND LANGUAGE